Telbert Benjamin

 Telbert Benjamin (b.
 18 December 1974) is a brigadier general in the Antigua and Barbuda Defence Force, serving as the second Chief of Defence Staff since 21 March 2020.
-Benjamin was born in Liberta in 1974 and has two children.
-Benjamin was also commanding officer of the Antigua and Barbuda Regiment from 2020 until 2021.
-He was promoted to the rank of brigadier general on 26 August 2024 by Rodney Williams.
+He has served with the Defence Force since 1995 and commanded the 1st Battalion of the Antigua and Barbuda Regiment from 2019 to 2020.
+As Chief of Defence Staff he helped to implement restrictions during the COVID-19 pandemic in Antigua and Barbuda and has implemented schemes to improve food security in the nation.
+He was recognised for his service by his appointment as companion of the Order of St Michael and St George in the 2024 Birthday Honours.